ThiagoFar/south-lake-zone/README.md

 1. use pip install -r /path/to/requirements.txt to get all requirements.
-2. use 'alembic revision --autogenerate -m "New Migration' on terminal to create a migration.
+2. use 'alembic revision --autogenerate -m "New Migration" ' on terminal to create a migration.
 3. use 'alembic upgrade head' to generate tha migration tables on the database.
 4. use 'uvicorn main:app --reload' on terminal to start the app.
 5. access http://127.0.0.1:8000/docs to check out the swagger.